joshchng/joshchng/README.md

 ## Fun Facts

 - 🏀 I love NBA basketball and play pickup 4-5 a week.
-- 📚 Currently reading *The Idiot* by Elif Batuman and *David and Goliath* by Malcolm Gladwell.
+- ☕ If I had unlimited free time I would probably go to coffee shops and walk around cities all day.
 -  🌉 I often plan trips to places like Golden Gate Park and Monterey Bay.

 ---